mike99mac/minimy-mike99mac/README.md

 ## Run Minimy
 The scripts **``startminimy``** and **``stopminimy``** are used to start and stop processes.
+There is also **``restartminimy``** to restart the processes.
 Each skill and service run as process and use the message bus or file system to synchronize.
 Their output is written to the ``logs/`` directory under the main install directory.

 - Start Minimy, ensuring it is run from the base directory, as follows.